1.

 val get: expression → expression_

-val set: expression → expression_ → unit
+val set: expression → expression_ → unitenclosing of an expression.

 val enclosing: expression → enclosing

-val set_enclosing: expression → enclosing → unit
+val set_enclosing: expression → enclosing → unit?reconnect argument is given, make fills reconnect

 val make: ?reconnect:Empty.t → expression_ → expression